billbillbilly/urbanworm/README.md

 </picture>

 ## Features
-- run vision-lanuage models locally with local datasets and ensure information privacy
+- run VLMs locally with local datasets and ensure information privacy
-- download building footprints from OSM and global building released by Bing map with options to filter building footprints by area
+- download building footprints from OSM and global building data released by Bing Maps with options to filter building footprints by area
 - search and clip aerial and street view images (via APIs) based on urban units such as parcel and building footprint data
-- automatically calibrate the orientation of panorama street view and the extent of aerial image
+- automatically calibrate the orientation of the panorama street view and the extent of the aerial image

 ## Installation
+#### install Ollama client
 Please make sure [Ollama](https://ollama.com/) is installed before installing urban-worm

 For Linux, users can also install ollama by running in the terminal: